circleci/circleci-docs/jekyll/_docs/google-cloud-test-lab.md

 ---
 layout: classic-docs
-title: Testing with Google Cloud Test Lab
+title: Testing with Firebase Test Lab
 categories: [how-to]
-description: Testing with Google Cloud Test Lab
+description: Testing with Firebase Test Lab
 ---

-This guide is based off of commands in Google Cloud Test Lab that are currently in beta.
+This guide is based off of commands in Firebase Test Lab.
 You can always check for any changes to the official documentation at the [Overview Page](https://developers.google.com/cloud-test-lab/overview).

 ## Prerequisites